 These nice folks have had to seek out other

 employment opportunities just to make ends meet, but they are often overworked and

-underpaid and don't likely have any experience in flooring.
-This means that there might not
+underpaid and don't likely have much, if any, experience with carpet and flooring.
+This means that

 Because buying new Carpet or Flooring is such a big and important investment, ALL your carpet questions need to be answered by someone who really knows what they are talking about!
 You've come to the right place for answers!
 Read more about What Grade of Carpet Should I Select?

 I think it's obvious that Home Depot and Lowe's got into the Carpet business because they saw a golden opportunity to make some serious money selling carpet and flooring.
 They have deep pockets and use their corporate muscles to negotiate special flooring deals with a certain carpet and flooring manufacturers.